Critiquing My Raid Log Template

 Response Type, Priority, Response Description, Ownership (Assigned To) & Estimated Cost of the risk are all recorded.

-Probability, Risk Category, Risk Status and the capability to add a project to manage the risk directly aren't available.
-The most missed are the Probability score and status.
+The function to create projects to manage risks isn't available, and other improvements could come from including a "Probability Score" and "Status".
 The probability of risks occurring helps create a sense of urgency regarding the risk, and knowing when it is complete prevents it from being analysed when it is no longer required.
 Both should have been marked as must-have features of the risk response section of the tool.

 Elapsed risks are something that is not handled and that should be addressed in a follow-up.